GunshipPenguin/botmansachs/api-docs/trading-api.md

 # Botman Sachs Trading API

-- Tiny wrapper around the Blackrock and NewsAPI.org APIs
+- Wrapper around the Blackrock and Yahoo Finance APIs -
 - Actual calls to the HTTP API are made from the Botman Sachs Python module which bots must import

 ## Summary